nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Step 3**: The list of all employees in the employee book will be sorted accordingly.

-The following activity diagram summarizes what happens when a user executes the reset command:
+The following activity diagram summarizes what happens when a user executes the sort command:

 ![Sort Activity Diagram](images/SortActivityDiagram.png)